 - There being no self is the least of it.

-- Actually, I present to them two main articles proving that arguing for determinism is a performative contradiction and one of the more insane things philosophers have ever done.
+- Actually, I present to them two main articles proving that arguing for determinism is a performative contradiction and one of the more insane things philosophers have ever proposed.
 The articles are this one and this one.
+It is right up there with denying the existence of consciousness.

-- My students are not sanguine about the existential consequences in the manner that you are and that is another reason they do not embrace determinism.
+- My students are not sanguine about the existential consequences in the manner that RP is and that is another reason they do not embrace determinism.
+The studies cited above show that the consequences are in fact horrendous.

 We choose things but have no choice over what we choose.
 “Pick a number between one and one” is not a free choice.